genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis.md

 ```

-To visualize what SVA achieved, below is visualization of the original dataset dataset decomposed into sex effects, surrogate variables, and independent noise estimated by the algorithm (code not shown)
+To visualize what SVA achieved, below is a visualization of the original dataset decomposed into sex effects, surrogate variables, and independent noise estimated by the algorithm (code not shown):

 ![Original data split into three sources of variability estimated by SVA: sex-related signal, surrogate-variable induced structure and indepedent error.](images/R/adjusting_with_factor_analysis-tmp-different_sources_of_var-1.png)